David H. Schwartz

 If you suspect your business partner of corporate fraud or stealing from the company’s account for personal benefits, you are within your rights to sue for breach of fiduciary duty and pursue compensation.
 Attorney David Schwartz can provide comprehensive answers to all your questions about corporate fraud with regard to business partnerships.

-The Law Offices of David H. Schwartz proudly serve clients throughout San Francisco, Santa Clara, Oakland, San Mateo, Alameda County, San Jose, and the San Francisco Bay Area of California.
+The Law Offices of David H. Schwartz, INC. proudly serve clients throughout San Francisco, Santa Clara, Oakland, San Mateo, Alameda County, San Jose, and the San Francisco Bay Area of California.

 What Is Corporate Fraud?